openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 initialization, identified by the Enclave Init-time Configuration Data, can be considered "init-time" claims.
-Combining the "init-time" claims and the "run-time" claims in the `custom_claims_buffer` field as a single variable length byte-array is possible, but would require the caller to be aware of plugin-specific implementation of the internal structure of the combined `custom_claims_buffer` field.
-A better solution is to explicitly support the optional "run-time" custom claim buffer and "init-time" custom claim buffer.
+Combining the "init-time" claims and the "run-time" claims in the `custom_claims_buffer` field as a single variable length byte-array is possible, but would either require the caller to be aware of plugin-specific implementation of the internal structure of the combined `custom_claims_buffer` field, or the Verifier to be aware of the caller defined internal structure.

+### Plugin API change with explicit init-time custom claim buffer support

+One solution is to explicitly support the optional "run-time" custom claim buffer and "init-time" custom claim buffer.
 Similar to the handling of the "run-time" customer claim buffer, the placement of the "init-time" customer claim buffer within the evidence buffer is plugin-specific, but all plugin implementations supporting Enclave Init-time Configuration should include the the "init-time" customer claim buffer in the evidence buffer.
 Different from the handling of the "run-time" customer claim buffer, the Attester Plugin does not bind the data with certain base claims produced by the TEE environment, as it's the enclave developer's responsibility to do so.

 As the relationship between the "init-time" custom claim buffer and the Enclave Init-time Configuration Data is defined by the enclave developer, a single